Industrial Rubber GoodsIndustrial Rubber Goods

 Type Advantages Disadvantages Use Against

-Natural Rubber (Latex) Low cost, good physical properties, dexterity Poor vs. oils, greases, organics frequently imported, may be poor quality Bases, alcohols, dilute water solutions; fair vs. aldehydes, ketones
+Natural Rubber (Latex ) Good physical properties, dexterity, low cost Poor against greases, oils; organics frequently imported.
+Bases, alcohols, dilute water solutions; fair vs. aldehydes, ketones

-Natural Rubber Blends Low cost, dexterity, better chemical resistance than natural rubber vs. some chemicals Physical properties frequently inferior to natural rubber Same as natural rubber
+Natural Rubber Blends Dexterity, better chemical, low cost resistance than natural rubber vs. some chemicals Physical properties frequently inferior to natural rubber Same as natural rubber

-Polyvinyl Chloride (PVC) Low cost, very good physical properties, medium cost, medium chemical resistance Plasticizers can be stripped; frequently imported may be poor quality Strong acids and bases, salts, other water solutions, alcohols
+Polyvinyl Chloride (PVC) Very good physical properties, medium cost, medium chemical resistance Plasticizers can be stripped Strong acids and bases, salts, other water solutions, alcohols

-Neoprene Medium cost, medium chemical resistance, medium physical properties N/A Oxidizing acids, anilines, phenol, glycol ethers
+Neoprene Medium chemical resistance, medium physical properties N/A Oxidizing acids, anilines, glycol ethers

-Nitrile Low cost, excellent physical properties, dexterity.
-Long service life Poor vs. benzene, methylene chloride, trichloro- ethylene & many ketones Oils, greases, aliphatic chemicals, xylene, perchloroethylene, trichloroethane; fair vs. toluene
+Nitrile Excellent physical properties, long service life Poor vs. benzene, methylene chloride, trichloro- ethylene & many ketones Oils, greases, aliphatic chemicals, xylene, perchloroethylene, trichloroethane; fair vs. toluene

 Butyl Specialty gloves, polar organics Expensive, poor vs. hydrocarbons, & chlorinated solvents Glycol ethers, ketones, esters

-Polyvinyl Alcohol (PVA) Specialty glove, resists a very broad range of organics, good physical properties Very expensive, water sensitive, poor vs. light alcohols Aliphatics, aromatics, chlorinated solvents, ketones (except acetone), esters, ethers
+Polyvinyl Alcohol (PVA) Good physical properties, specialty glove, resists a very broad range of organics, Very expensive, water sensitive, poor vs. light alcohols Aliphatics, aromatics, chlorinated solvents, ketones (except acetone), esters, ethers

 Fluoroelastomer (Viton) Specialty glove, organic solvents Extremely expensive, poor physical properties, poor vs. some ketones, esters, amines Aromatics, chlorinated solvents, also Aliphatics and alcohols